jd445/Interpretable-Sequence-Clustering-Tree/README.md

 Source Code for Interpretable sequence clustering https://www.sciencedirect.com/science/article/pii/S0020025524013677

 ## Running
-1. First, compile the cpp file on your Linux in order to generate the fast Random Projection Generator.
-2. Run ISCT to get the clustering results

-We recommend using Pypy, which may give exponential speedups on larger datasets

 We added the tree structure visualization, to use it on linux please first